Running Rails server

 So to summarize, whenever testing out a Rails application in development

-environment, open the Rails server in one terminal and webpacker-dev-server
+environment, open the Rails server in one terminal and Vite server in

 another.
 Thus when stopping the application, you will have to exit from both